mattes337/MoRAG/CLI-DOCKER.md

 # MoRAG CLI Docker Setup

-This document explains how to build and use the MoRAG CLI Docker container for running CLI scripts like `webdav-processor.py`.
+This document explains how to build and use the MoRAG CLI Docker container for running both **stage-based processing** and legacy CLI scripts.

+## 🚨 Breaking Changes - Stage-Based Architecture

+**MoRAG has been completely refactored to use a stage-based processing architecture with NO backward compatibility.**

+- All previous API endpoints have been removed
+- All previous CLI commands have been replaced
+- New canonical stage names are used throughout
+- New file naming conventions
+- New configuration structure

 ## Quick Start